chatwoot/docs/docs/contributing-guide/environment-setup/ubuntu.md

    sudo apt-get install rvm
    ```

-2. Enable `Run command as a login shell` in terminal `Preferences`.
+2. Enable `Run command as a login shell` in terminal **Preferences**.

 3. Restart your computer.

-### Install Ruby
+### Installing Ruby

 Chatwoot APIs are built on Ruby on Rails.
-You need to install Ruby 3.0.4:
+You need to install Ruby 3.0.4.

 ```bash
 rvm install ruby-3.0.4
 ```

-Use ruby 3.0.4 as default:
+Use Ruby 3.0.4 as default.

 ```bash
 rvm use 3.0.4 --default
 ```

-### Install Node.js
+### Installing Node.js

 Install Node.js from NodeSoure.